skr0x1c0/xpl/README.md

 ./poc_double_free
 ```

-The vulnerability triggered by this PoC is exploited in `xpl_kmem` project to achive arbitary kernel memory read write.
+The vulnerability triggered by this PoC is exploited in `xpl_kmem` project to achieve arbitary kernel memory read write.
 See `xpl_kmem/smb_dev_rw.c` for more details

 ### 2: `poc_sockaddr_oob_read` - Out of bound read in `smb_sm_negotiate`

 The `SMBIOC_NEGOTIATE` ioctl command in `smbfs.kext` is used to setup a new session with a SMB server.
 An malicious application may provide crafted data with this ioctl command to trigger out of bound (OOB) read in kernel memory.
-The OOB read data will be stored in a location in kernel memory which can later be retrieved by the malicious application using `smbfsGetSessionSockaddrFSCTL` fsctl command.
+The OOB read data will be stored in a location in kernel memory which can later be retrieved by the malicious application using `smbfsGetSessionSockaddrFSCTL` fcntl command.

 This PoC provides a minimal program required to demonstrate this vulnerability in `smbfs.kext`.